 Installation On Android

 No remote installation option is available for Android.
-You need to have physical access to the target device for about 10 minutes to finish the whole process.
+I needed to have physical access to the monitored device for about 10 minutes to finish the whole process.
 However, other than that, I managed to install the app without fuss.

 Installation For iOS

 The installation process on iOS is vastly different and more complicated.
-If the target device is not jailbroken, you first have to download XNSPY to an iTunes-ready PC or Mac and run a manual backup via USB.
+If the device you want to monitor is not jailbroken, you first have to download XNSPY to an iTunes-ready PC or Mac and run a manual backup via USB.
 This is obviously a lot more complicated.
 You can read more about it in XNSPY’s no-jailbreak guide.

 There’s a remote installation option, but only in theory.
 You can remote-install the XNSPY app if the target device doesn’t have 2-factor authentication enabled (which recent iPhones automatically have on) and the iCloud backup feature is enabled.
 This is because the app monitors your iCloud account, not the phone itself.

-However, in reality, you need physical access to the device because you would need to pass the 2-factor authentication and manually enable iCloud backup.
+However, in reality, I needed physical access to the device because I needed to pass the 2-factor authentication and manually enable iCloud backup.
 XNSPY’s iOS installation guide will tell you more about this.

 What I Liked